A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:theory}, for completeness, we briefly introduce ring polymer instanton theory, the LI-String method, and GPR-based surrogate modeling used for path optimization and rate calculations, including aspects of our implmentation.
-Section~\ref{sec:algoaccel} focuses on algorithmic acceleration of instanton calculations, including low-scaling path optimization, GPU-accelerated GPR hyperparameter training, and adaptive regression strategies with selective Hessian modeling.
-In Section~\ref{sec:results}, we apply the proposed approach to representative intramolecular proton transfer system and finally, we summarize the main conclusions and discuss future directions in Section~\ref{sec:conclusions}.
+In Section~\ref{sec:theory}, for completeness, we briefly introduce ring polymer instanton theory, the LI-String method, and GPR-based surrogate modeling used for path optimization and rate calculations.
+We also introduce the improved GPR training strategy and emphasize the importance of data quality and outlier data detection.
+Section~\ref{sec:algoaccel} focuses on algorithmic acceleration of instanton calculations, including low-scaling path optimization, and adaptive regression strategies with selective Hessian modeling.
+In Section~\ref{sec:Applications}, we apply the proposed approach to representative intramolecular proton transfer system and finally, we summarize the main conclusions and discuss future directions in Section~\ref{sec:conclusions}.